Active Plan HRA

 How Is My Active Plan HRA Funded?

-On or about July 1 of each year, credits are added to your Active Plan HRA, based on the contributions SASMI receives for work you performed in the prior calendar year.
+In late March/early April of each year, credits are added to your Active Plan HRA, based on the contributions SASMI receives for work you performed in the prior calendar year.
 Credits are determined in an amount equal to 20% of the contributions received by SASMI, and each credit is worth one dollar.
-For example, Sam had $6,000 in contributions in 2022.
-Around July 1, 2023, he will have 1,200 credits (worth $1,200) added to his Active Plan HRA.
+Plus, SASMI matches the contribution amount at 50% (except in calendar year 2026 the match is 100%).

 What Happens if I Lose My Card?

-Which Members Can’t Get a HRA Debit Card?
+Which Members Can’t Get an HRA Debit Card?

 Can I Still Use the HRA if an HRA Debit Card Is Unavailable to Me?

 Yes!
-You can still use the HRA for your prescription and allowed over-the-counter expenses:
+You can still use the HRA for your dental, vision, hearing, prescription and allowed over-the-counter expenses:

 What Types of Expenses Are Covered?

-No. The SASMI HRA is considered a “limited HRA.”
-This means that only certain expenses are eligible—prescription drugs and allowable over-the-counter medical items.
+The SASMI HRA is considered a “limited HRA.”
+This means that only certain expenses are eligible—like prescription drugs, allowable over-the-counter medical items, dental, vision and hearing care expenses.

 What Are Examples of Ineligible HRA Expenses?